fbpx

 One of my favorite aspects of the standards document is that the task force included their interpretation of the standards!

-You can view and download the document here.
+You can view the document here.

 Standard 2.23: Current Knowledge and Competence